Share:

 The cheapest platforms for training LLMs I found where:

-I skipped the main cloud providers as they're the most reliable but also the most expensive.
-If I were to do this for a "real" project I'd probably look at keeping data within the cloud provider I'm using like AWS Sagemaker.
-LLMs and training require a lot of network bandwidth, one of the largest costs for me was data egress.
+I skipped the main cloud providers (AWS, GCP etc) as they're the most reliable but also the most expensive.
+If I were to do this for a "real" project I'd probably look at keeping data within the cloud provider I'm using.
+LLMs and training require a lot of network bandwidth, one of the largest costs for this project was data egress.

 Kaggle

-Kaggle provides 30 hours of free training for non commercial use with decent hardware, I started with this as it's very cost effective!
-The challenge is the API is ok and I had to use it creatively as it's designed to trigger python notebooks and not run containers.
-I found is the best way to automate training / eval was package my logic in a library and creating a notebook with the library then triggering it.
+Kaggle provides 30 hours of free training for non commercial use with decent hardware, I started here as it's very cost effective!
+The challenge is kaggle is designed to run notebooks, not containers and I had to use it creatively.
+I found is the best way to automate was package my logic in a library with a kaggle notebook that imports it, then using the Kaggle API to upload and trigger it.

 Runpod

 Runpod had a good balance of cost, consistency and automation potential, this ended up being the fastest / most reliable platform for me.
-I select a GPU an image and command with params I want it to run and it will spin that up and run it quickly.
-Only downside is that sometimes it runs out of GPUs and my workflows fail.
+I select a GPU, docker image with command and params, it will initialise that and start it.
+Only downside is that sometimes it runs out of available GPUs and my workflows fail.

 VastAI

 VastAI is interesting as it democratises GPUs allowing anyone to rent out their GPU, so it's the cheapest GPU provider and also the most unreliable.
-I almost gave up on using this platform due to the slowness and reliability but got it working well in the end so my opinion on this has definitely improved!
+I almost gave up on using this platform due to the slowness and reliability but got it working well in the end.
+So now I use this for the slow, cheapest jobs and my opinion on this has definitely improved!

 K3 pod